michaelwaheb/Ecommerce_automation/README.md

      brew install allure # For macOS
      choco install allure # For Windows
      ```
+**Ensure before running the test to add a valid Test Mail and password for the Amazon account in 'src/test/java/resources/TestData.java'**
 ---

 ## Running the Tests

-**Kindly note before running the test make sure you added a valid Test Mail and password for the Amazon account in src/test/java/resources/TestData.java**

 1. **From IDE**:
    - Right-click on the test class or package and select `Run`.